Extension of a Diophantine triple with the property $D(4)$

-The initial terms of these equations were determined by Filipin in \cite[Lemma 9]{fil_xy4} and one of the results of this paper is improving that Lemma by eliminating the case where $m$ and $n$ are even and $|z_0|$ is not explicitly determined.
+The initial terms of these sequences were determined by Filipin in \cite[Lemma 9]{fil_xy4}.
+Notably, one of the results of this paper is an improvement of that lemma by eliminating the case where $m$ and $n$ are even and $|z_0|$ is not explicitly determined.

 \begin{theorem} Suppose that $\{a,b,c,d\}$ is a $D(4)$-quadruple with $a<b<c<d$ and that $w_m$ and $v_n$ are defined as before. \begin{enumerate} \item[i)] If equation $v_{2m}=w_{2n}$ has a solution, then $z_0=z_1$ and $|z_0|=2$ or $|z_0|=\frac{1}{2}(cr-st)$. \item[ii)] If equation $v_{2m+1}=w_{2n}$ has a solution, then $|z_0|=t$, $|z_1|=\frac{1}{2}(cr-st)$ and $z_0z_1<0$. \item[iii)] If equation $v_{2m}=w_{2n+1}$ has a solution, then $|z_1|=s$, $|z_0|=\frac{1}{2}(cr-st)$ and $z_0z_1<0$. \item[iv)] If equation $v_{2m+1}=w_{2n+1}$ has a solution, then $|z_0|=t$, $|z_1|=s$ and $z_0z_1>0$. \end{enumerate} Moreover, if $d>d_+$, case $ii)$ cannot occur. \end{theorem}